felipesoarws/felipesoarws-site/README.md

-# Portifólio
+# Portifolio

-Portifólio criado para apresentar meus projetos e habilidades e realizações de forma organizada e visualmente atraente.
+Portfolio created to present my projects, skills and achievements in an organized and visually appealing way.

-## Demonstração
+## Demonstration

-<a href="https://felipesoarws.vercel.app/">Acesse aqui</a>
+<a href="https://felipesoarws.vercel.app/">Check here</a>

-## 🚀 Sobre mim
+## 🚀 About me
-Eu sou um desenvolvedor com foco na área front-end e com habilidades e conhecimentos em HTML, s(CSS), JavaScript, React e Tailwind, além de estar atualmente aprofundando os conhecimentos em TypeScript e Node.
+I am a developer focused on the front-end area and with skills and knowledge in HTML, s(CSS), JavaScript, React and Tailwind, in addition to currently deepening my knowledge in TypeScript and Node.

-## Stack utilizada
+## Stack used

 **Front-end:** React, TalwindCSS, JavaScript